archivesunleashed/aut-docs/Gephi:-Converting-Site-Link-Structure-into-Dynamic-Visualization.md

 One popular digital humanities tool is [Gephi](http://gephi.github.io/).
 You can quickly use it to convert output into a dynamic, date-ordered visualization to see how link structures have changed over time.

+[We have an in-depth walkthrough, complete with video, here](http://ianmilligan.ca/2015/12/11/from-dataverse-to-gephi-network-analysis-on-our-data/).
+If you want to experiment with already generated data, [you can find it here](http://dataverse.scholarsportal.info/dvn/faces/study/StudyPage.xhtml?globalId=hdl:10864/11301).

 <h3>Step One: Generate GDF Format Output</h3>

 You can write directly to a Gephi-readable format by using our `WriteGDF` function.
 Here is an example script: